688 - Pinball - live

 Who gives a shit?

-I'm a teamster.
+I'm a Teamster.

+Not sure I'm following.
 I can't put on something that doesn't exist on a machine that I don't want to play now.

 Teamsters are forever.
+Okay.

-Their main competition were the Colocurio Bro.
+Their main competition were the Colocurio brothers.

 Run by brothers Sam William and Frank.
+What's the name?
+I don't even know.

 And I'm among them.

+The brothers used force and intimidation to make owners carry their machines.
 I think you're going to love pinball, and I think you're going to have a bunch of them.

 You're going to like it.